juliusfrost/minerl-rllib/README.md

 ## Installation

-OS: Linux (waiting on ray Windows support)
+OS: Linux
+If you want to run on Windows, you can install the ray nightly version, but some RL algorithms may break.

 Make sure you have JDK 1.8 on your system for MineRL.